qinglian1105/dash_plotly_demo_01/README.md

 ![avatar](./README_png/png_holding_of_etf.png)
 <br><br>

-In addition, you can click on a stock in the chart legend, such as 2330, to temporarily not display it on the chart, making other stocks clearly visible.<br>
+In addition, you can click on a stock name in the chart legend, such as "台積電", to temporarily not display it on the chart, making other stocks clearly visible.<br>

 ![avatar](./README_png/png_holding_of_etf_no_2330.png)
 <br><br>